 Once more the defeated candidate, Odinga is again challenging the results, this time at Kenya’s Supreme Court, and deploring the performance of the electoral commission whose job was to supervise the vote.
 He also called for calm: “Any violence now could destroy the country forever,” he said.
 A peaceful challenge to the election under the terms of the country’s new constitution would indeed be a sign of maturity.

 Kenya’s citizens continue to vote along traditional tribal lines.
 In that respect, the country has far to go before it becomes an ordinary functioning democracy.
-They also want stability, as do the foreign investors who see the country as one of Africa’s brightest prospects.
+They also want stability, as do the who see the country as one of Africa’s brightest prospects.
 If strife can be avoided, the International Monetary Fund reckons the economy will grow by 5.6 percent this year and 6.4 percent in 2014, up from 5.1 percent in 2012.
 The policy platforms of Kenyatta and Odinga weren’t that different.
 The uncertainty that investors fear arose mainly from the risk of violence.